 Our identity is something which continuously develops and grows throughout the course of our lives.
-It can be made up of many different factors which can include our nationality, ethnicity, religion, sexual orientation, gender, family influences, personal interests and beliefs.
+It can be made up of many different factors which can include our nationality, ethnicity, religion, sexuality, gender, family influences, personal interests and beliefs.
 There is no one way to define how a person identifies or understands themselves.
 We will all have experiences as individuals that will influence how we identify and it is normal for how we identify to change repeatedly.

 How do I know what my identity is?